Battersea Power Station: In popular culture

 Battersea Power Station has become an iconic structure, featured in or used as a shooting location for many films, television programmes, music videos, and video games.
 One of the station's earliest film appearances was in Alfred Hitchcock's 1936 film Sabotage; this was before the construction of the B station.

 The station gained exposure in the cover photograph of Pink Floyd's 1977 album, Animals, which sold millions of copies worldwide.
 The photo, taken in early December 1976, shows the power station with an inflatable pink pig floating above it.
 It was tethered to one of the power station's southern chimneys, but broke loose from its moorings and drifted into the flight path of Heathrow Airport.
 The album itself was officially launched at an event at the power station.

-The station appears in the 2006 movie Children of Men, where it serves as the fictional "Ark of Arts".
+The control room of Station A is used as the backdrop for a scene in Monty Python's The Meaning of Life (1983).
+The station appears in the 1997 music video for The Pillows song, "Hybrid Rainbow".
+In the 2006 movie Children of Men, it serves as the fictional "Ark of Arts".
 A pig balloon also appears in the scene as homage to Pink Floyd.
 Scenes from the 2008 Batman film The Dark Knight were filmed at Battersea.

-Battersea was featured as a location as a redeveloped shopping mall in the 2020 video game Watch Dogs: Legion.
+Battersea was featured as a redeveloped shopping centre in the 2020 video game Watch Dogs: Legion.
+Battersea also appears in 2025's Civilization VII as a wonder associated with the Great Britain civilization.